-The past week in Namibia has been fascinating, fast-paced, and challenging on many levels – scorching hot temperatures, sand dunes, strong wind, and amazing desert people, plants, insects, and animals!
+The past week in Namibia has been fascinating, fast-paced, and challenging – scorching hot temperatures, sand dunes, strong wind, and amazing desert people, plants, and animals!

 Jokingly, Namibian locals call the undulating movement of a safari truck over the rough terrain and sand dunes an “African Massage”.
-There is so much territory to cover, we’re moving, moving every day with constant change and so many new places and things to see and learn.
+There’s so much territory to cover, we’re moving, moving every day with constant change and new places and things to see and learn.
 Some days I wake up and can’t remember where I am.

 Namibia has extremely interesting history – too much to write about in a travel blog.
-However, one historical fact is that Germans have major involvement in the country and continue to make up a large part of the population today.
-In the late 1800s, Namibia was a German colony called German South-West Africa.
+However, one historical fact is that Germans have major involvement in the country and continue to make up a large part of the population.
+During the late 1800s, Namibia was a German colony called German South-West Africa.

 After World War I, the League of Nations mandated South Africa as Namibia’s administrator.
-Following World War II, the United Nations (UN) General Assembly started a Trusteeship system bringing former German colonies back to Namibia under UN control.
-Legal arguments about control of Namibia officially ended in October 1966 when South-West Africa (Namibia) came under the direct responsibility of the UN.
+Following World War II, the United Nations General Assembly started a Trusteeship bringing former German colonies back to Namibia under UN control.
+Legal arguments about control of Namibia officially ended in October 1966, when South-West Africa (Namibia) came under the direct responsibility of the UN.

 Today there is still strong German influence and history in Namibia.
-German businesses are everywhere and throughout the desert you see old rusty German trucks and cars deserted after the war.
+German businesses are everywhere and throughout the desert you see old rusty German trucks and cars that were abandoned after the war.